Fostering independence in children is an important task for both parents and teachers.

 10. Make Your Children Accountable

-One of the best ways to foster independence in preschoolers is to allow them to don’t develop a sense of accountability.
+One of the best ways to foster independence in preschoolers is to allow them to develop a sense of accountability.
 This doesn’t happen when children are overly protected from consequences.

 Children must learn about cause and effect and how their actions will result in certain consequences, whether positive or negative.